MonkeyBrito/MonkeyLove/README.md

 --- | ---
 Radius | Radius of all buttons.
 Number | Number of frontal buttons.
 Range between 1 and 4.
 For the Default buttons names, see below.
 D_pad | If true will be draw a D-pad.
 For the Default buttons names, see below.
-Gamepad.DOWN, Gamepad.RIGHT, Gamepad.UP, Gamepad.LEFT.
 Px, Py | Position X and Y of the formation center of frontal buttons.
 Not change the D-pad position.
 Font | Previously loaded font.
 Mode | Mode of circle draw.
 Default to "fill".